 Another valuable early training tip is to teach your dog to walk on a leash.

 In the beginning, you won’t be able to go too far because puppies don’t have much stamina.
-When I first got Sydney, a walk around the block would exhaust her.
+When I first got Sydney, walking around the block would exhaust her.
 Nutmeg was the same.
 Her little Corgi legs tired out quickly, so in the beginning, I wore a front carrier so I could pick her up when she pooped out.

 Thorpe says it’s typical for young dogs at 8 weeks to 10 weeks to tire out quickly.
 So, consider your early leash walks more for exposure than exercise.